DevAnnafi/DevAnnafi/README.md

 Hi there! 👋
-I'm Annafi, an aspiring software developer on a mission to break into the Software and Cybersecurity fields.
+I'm Annafi, a software developer on a mission to break into the Software and Cybersecurity fields.

 I’m currently learning and building projects with Python, C++, JavaScript (Node.js, Next.js, React), and tools like Git, Docker, and SQL.
 I’m passionate about creating clean, efficient code and understanding how systems work under the hood — whether it’s automating tasks, securing applications, or building web apps that solve real problems.